Home

 Planting tips

 Getting started -- Your Calla was grown in filtered light, not direct sun, so acclimate it to direct sun slowly.
-Start it in bright, indirect light the first week, then every few days, move it into more light, watching for wilting or burning.
+Start it in bright, indirect light the first week, then every few days, move it into more light, watching for possible wilting or burning.

 Watering -- This Calla likes consistently moist soil when it is not dormant.
 During warmer or sunnier weather, make sure the soil doesn't dry out.
 It reportedly can be grown in boggy conditions, but i haven't tried this.